 Dr Helen Chappell

-- Areas of expertise: computational modelling; composite nanoparticles & complex structures; protein-particle interactions; nanoparticles in the gut; drug delivery; antimicrobials; bone health & structure; soil pollutants
+- Areas of expertise: computational modelling; composite nanoparticles & complex structures; protein-particle interactions; biofilms; kidney stones; antimicrobials; bone health; pharmaceutical pollutants in soil

 - Email: H.F.Chappell@leeds.ac.uk